Contact Information

 Hours: 108 (54 lecture, 54 laboratory)

-A study of botanical characteristics, taxonomy, and physiology of the major trees and shrubs in the Western United States with emphasis on California.
-Discussion of plant community relationships, geographical ranges, and human impact on forest ecosystems.
-Identifying specimens under field conditions and using herbarium specimens.
+Study of the botanical characteristics, taxonomy, and physiology of major trees and shrubs of the Western United States, with emphasis on California.
+Covers plant community relationships, geographic ranges, and human impact on forest ecosystems.
+Includes identification of specimens in the field and use of herbarium samples.
 (CSU)

 AGRI 0164.
 Sustainable Tree Care